-I´m 35 year old, born in Los Angeles, California, but never lived in the same town/city for more than 2 years since I was twelve, around the age I started to surf.
-I went to boarding school in Santa Barbara County CA, studied Journalism in Orange County CA and studied abroad for two full semesters, Costa Rica and Australia.
+I´m 35 years old, born in Los Angeles, California, but never lived in the same town/city for more than 2 years since I was twelve, around the age I started to surf.
+I went to boarding school in Santa Barbara County CA, studied Journalism in Orange County CA, and studied abroad for two full semesters, in Costa Rica and Australia.
 Upon graduation, I lingered around Hollywood working as an assistant, thinking I could make it as a screenwriter, but the travel bug remained strong.
 Living in Los Angeles, all that traffic and chaos – I had never been so miserable.
-I finally escaped when I was 23, first taking a job as a galley slave on a catameran in the Bay of Biscay.
+I finally escaped when I was 23, first taking a job as a galley slave on a catamaran in the Bay of Biscay.
 It was terrifying, but it was the best decision I ever made, and one that finally brought me to reside in Santiago, Chile when I was 27.
-If you asked me my hometown I could not really answer.
+If you asked me about my hometown I could not answer.
 I would probably just say California.

 2. What was your inspiration behind Castillo Surfista?

 I grew up surfing California and could not resist Chile´s extensive coastline.
 Surfing is still more popular in the USA, but every year I witness Chilean surf culture grow despite its frigid waters.
 Wetsuits are only getting warmer and lighter, and to most surfers, Chile´s coastline is either a mystery or the best-kept secret in South America.
 I chose Santiago because it’s a bustling crossroads for travelers and surfers alike.
 Maybe it’s due to the recent fall of the Chilean dictatorship, but Santiago is a pretty amazing city that’s getting better at an astonishing rate.

 4. What were you doing in your previous life?